Which school do you want to support?

 The distinctions between formative and summative tests have blurred.
 In the same way that games adapt to challenge the skills of the player, adaptive assessments adjust to find the boundaries of a student's readiness, avoiding questions that are either way too easy or way too hard.

 If you feel as though your school is spending too much time and energy on tests, you might want to consider working with your principal or PTA leadership to gather some data.
 It is easier to have a productive conversation about the issue with facts in hand.
 Some have found it helpful to estimate the dollar value of time spent on testing.
-As discussed in Lesson 4.4, one way to go about this is to document the number of student-hours involved and multiply by the current hourly pay rate for an entry-level barista.
+As discussed in Lesson 4.4, one way to go about this is to document the number of student-hours involved and multiply that by the current hourly pay rate for an entry-level barista.

 In business, there is a saying that “what gets measured gets managed.”
 In education, the equivalent is “what gets tested gets taught.”

-Over time, tested subjects such as math and English have received more focus than those that are measured less often.
+Over time, tested subjects such as math and English have received more focus than those measured less often.
 The tendency to spend more energy, time, and resources on tested subjects can result in a phenomenon called narrowing the curriculum, which has been observed in many developed nations.

-The pandemic triggered a sudden and perhaps permanent change in the role of standardized testing in college admissions.
+The pandemic upended many aspects of the educational system, including test-taking.
 Before the pandemic, most selective colleges required students to take the SAT or ACT as part of the application process.
-Many colleges and universities waived this requirement for 2020 applicants, then abandoned the requirements altogether.
+Many colleges and universities waived this requirement for 2020 applicants and then abandoned the requirements altogether.

-In the next lesson, we delve into the use of technology in education, which was transformed by the Pandemic.
+In the next lesson, we delve into the use of technology in education, which was transformed by the pandemic.

 Search all lesson and blog content here.